Keep reading to learn How To Plan Your London Trip in 4 Easy Steps!

-Once you’ve hit ‘Your Place’ find and click create map at the bottom of the page.
+Once you’ve clicked ‘Your Places’, click create map at the bottom of the page.

 Now you’ll want to name the map for your trip.
-For example NEW YORK CITY TRIP.
+For example ‘LONDON TRIP 2022’.

 Search for the places on your list one by one in the task bar at the top of the screen.
 Once you’ve found it hit ‘Add to Map’.
 You’ll want to pin ALL of the places you want to go on this map first before we do anything else.

 3. Categorise that map

-Once you have all of your places are on the map categorise them into:
+Once you have all of your places on the map, you’ll want to categorise them into:

 2. Things to do